OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 2. Compute the ANOVA
 3. Check for the basic assumptions
 4. Compare the means
 5. Present the results and comment on them
+[Sheet: 7.2]

 ### Exercise 3